Landau-Zener without a Qubit: Unveiling Multiphoton Interference, Synthetic Floquet Dimensions, and Dissipative Quantum Chaos: Results

-When $\Omega \ll |\chi|$ (weakly modulated case), instead, one can capture the system's behavior around the second multiphoton resonance via the Hamiltonian in \eqref{Eq:multiphoton_Hamiltonian}, with $G^{(2)} = F^2/ \chi$ representing the effective drive between the vacuum and the state $\ket{2}$ if $\zeta =0$.
+\emph{Weak modulation case} \textbf{--} When $\Omega \ll |\chi|$ (weakly modulated case), instead, one can capture the system's behavior around the second multiphoton resonance via the Hamiltonian in \eqref{Eq:multiphoton_Hamiltonian}, with $G^{(2)} = F^2/ \chi$ representing the effective drive between the vacuum and the state $\ket{2}$ if $\zeta =0$.
 Removing the modulation using the same approximation as in \eqref{Eq:effective_hamiltonian} leads to an equation identical to \eqref{Eq:effective_hamiltonian_multiphotonic}, where now

 This formula can be generalized to arbitrary $n$-photon resonances, with $\Delta_{\bar{m}}^{(n)} = \Delta - \bar{m} {\Omega}/n$ and $G_{\bar{m}}^{(n)} \propto \Bessel{\bar{m}}{n \zeta/\Omega} $.
 Thus, for detunings close to the $n$th multiphoton transition, a new LZSM interference pattern should emerge, characterized by an effective modulation frequency $\Omega/n$.
 It is this scaling that differentiates the weakly and strongly modulated cases, c.f.~\figsref{fig:non_perturbative}~(a,e) and \figref{fig:multiphotonic_Kerr}~(d).
-While previously the system displayed repeated copies of the multiphoton resonance around the LZSM dips of the $\ket{0} \to \ket{1}$ resonance, here each multiphoton resonance produces its own LZSM interference pattern distinguished from $\ket{0} \to \ket{1}$.
+While previously, for $\Omega \gg |\chi|$, the standard LZSM sidebands were dressed by Kerr multiphoton resonances, we now find that, for $\Omega \ll |\chi|$, each Kerr $n$-th multiphoton resonance is dressed by LZSM sidebands with effective modulation frequency $\Omega/n$.

 For the device under consideration, accessing the weakly modulated case would require $\kappa \ll \Omega/n $ to distinguish between the different LZSM dips.
 To better resolve this feature, we propose the following driving scheme.
 We fix the ratio $\zeta/\Omega$ to have a constant effective drive, according to both effective theories in Eqs.~(\ref{Eq:effective_hamiltonian}) and (\ref{Eq:effective_hamiltonian_multiphotonic}).
 We then increase $\Omega$ and $\zeta$, to cross from the weakly modulated $|\chi|> \Omega$ to the strongly modulated case $|\chi|<\Omega$.
-This is shown in \figsref{fig:non_perturbative}~(b-d) where, for small $\Omega$, we distinctly see the expected LZSM dips associated with the second multiphoton resonance $\ket{0} \to \ket{2}$ and with a slope $\Omega/2$
+This is shown in \figsref{fig:non_perturbative}~(b-d) where, for small $\Omega$, we distinctly see the expected LZSM dips associated with the second multiphoton resonance $\ket{0} \to \ket{2}$ and with a slope $\Omega/2$.
+We note that such two-photon LZSM transitions were recently reported in a linearly-modulated three-level system~\cite{bjorkmanObservation2024}, with a similar factor two in the LZSM velocity compared to regular single-photon LZSM transitions.